 - Read the FAANG experiment metadata guidelines and gather the required information to meet the standards, this may require you to contact your sequencing centre for example.
 The template below can be useful for gathering this information prior to starting the submission process.
 The template can also be used with the FAANG conversion tool to create the XML documents required for submission to the European Nucleotide Archive (ENA).

 IMPORTANT: FAANG is not supported by the ENA webin based submission process.
-FAANG experiment data must be submitted to ENA using the process described on this page that involves submission to ENA dropbox submission
+FAANG experiment data must be submitted to ENA using the process described on this page that involves a brokered submission via the FAANG data portal

 You must be able to find your records by searching the BioSamples accession in the search box at the top right corner of BioSamples web pages before submitting any experimental assays, which indicates that your samples have been properly indexed and searchable by ENA.
 This process normally takes about 24 hours, but may take longer in peak periods.

 Steps required to submit sequencing data:

 - Download the latest version of the Excel template